koudyk/koudyk.github.io/src/content/posts/2025-12-05_analyze-controlled-vocabulary_snowmed-ct/index.md

 ## Background of SNOMED-CT

 **Origin**.
-This vocabulary was created by the “International Health Terminology Standards Development Organization” in 2007 (Our Members, n.d.).
-I cannot tell whether this organization later became “SNOMED International”, or if“SNOMED International” is under the original organization.
+This vocabulary was created by the “International Health Terminology Standards Development Organization” in 2007 (*Our Members*, n.d.).
+I cannot tell whether this organization later became “SNOMED International”, or if “SNOMED International” is under the original organization.

 **Ownership and Governance**.
 SNOMED International works with a membership model, where Members get access to the vocabulary and contribute by approving the budget and strategy.
 My understanding is that Members are usually national governments.
 Originally, there were nine charter Members who founded the organization; these members were Australia, Canada, Denmark, Lithuania, Sweden, the Netherlands, New Zealand, the United Kingdom and the United States.
-They have since expanded to 50 Members across the world (Our Members, n.d.).
+They have since expanded to 50 Members across the world (*Our Members*, n.d.).
 I cannot find the specific copyright license of SNOMED-CT, but it is clear that one must pay to use it, whether through a national government paying to be a Member or an individual organization paying to get an Affiliate License.

 **Maintenance and Change**.
-Changes can be requested through the Members’ National Release Centers (NRCs), and the process is specific to each country/territory (Change or Add to SNOMED CT, n.d.).
+Changes can be requested through the Members’ National Release Centers (NRCs), and the process is specific to each country/territory (*Change or Add to SNOMED CT*, n.d.).
 In Canada, the organization Canada Health Infoway has a tool called Request for Change (RFC) that can be used to suggest changes.
-Suggesting a change is a multi-step process with detailed guidelines that must be followed (SNOMED CT/ SNOMED CT CA - Accelero, n.d.).
+Suggesting a change is a multi-step process with detailed guidelines that must be followed (*SNOMED CT/ SNOMED CT CA - Accelero*,n.d.).
 As far as I can tell, there are no modes of public input; one needs to be a part of a workplace that uses the ontology and has the appropriate license.

 ## Analysis of SNOMED-CT